 koira

-Perplexity Indexes Differently Now: Here's How to Get Your Content Cited
+Perplexity Indexes Differently Now: What Owner-Operators Need to Know

-Perplexity AI indexing and citation model changes 2026 — content optimization diagram for SMBs
+Perplexity AI indexing changes 2026 — content structure and AEO signals diagram for small business owners

 Intro